-Where the Stork Flies, coming soon from Sand Hill Review Press!
+Where the Stork Flies, a time travel novel published by Sand Hill Review Press, May, 2021.

 When a woman’s search for her best life pushes away her family, it takes a pair of unlikely time travelers to teach her the meaning of unconditional love.

 Now available at Frenchtown Bookshop and The Next Chapter Bookstore, and the gift shops at Pearl S. Buck International and the Walter Elwood Museum of the Mohawk Valley.